 We know that getting a drivers license can be stressful–that’s why we do everything we can to guide our drivers ed students through the process in a clear and straightforward way.
-But for many, the unfortunate fact is that as hard as getting a license can be, the process of buying your first car can be even worse.
-With so much to worry about, it’s no wonder that more and more teens are waiting to become new drivers.
+But for many, buying a first car can be even worse.
+It’s enough to make some teens wait to become a licensed driver.

 Don’t let the complexities of buying a car discourage you from getting your license!
-Even without owning a car, having a license gives you more options for getting around, including renting a car or borrowing one from your parents or friends.
-Besides, getting your license isn’t going to get any easier over time.
-And the truth is, buying your first car may easier than you think.
 After reviewing this handy guide, you may discover that owning a car is within your reach after all!

-The cost of a new car can be intimidating, especially when you’re a teenager and there’s only so much you can earn.
-With even the cheapest new cars priced at around $15,000–more than most teens can earn in a year–the idea of purchasing one of your own can feel more like fantastic wish than a plausible goal.
-But actually, standard financing options and the availability of high-quality used cars mean that owning a car isn’t impossible.
-In fact, if you can spare $150 to $200 a month, you may be able to afford a car that meets your needs.
+The cost of a new car can be intimidating, especially when you’re a teenager (or a teenager’s parent) and there’s only so much you can spend.
+With even the cheapest new cars priced over $15,000 the idea of purchasing one can feel impossible.
+But today’s financing options and the availability of high-quality used cars mean that owning a vehicle is within reach.
+If you can spare $150 to $200 a month, you may be able to afford a car that meets your needs.

 When preparing to buy a car, keep the following things in mind:

-- If you can afford to pay the full cost upfront, you’ll save a significant amount on interest and may even be able to negotiate a discount.
-Because cars are so expensive, however, you’ll most likely need to secure a financing arrangement.
+If you can afford to pay the full cost upfront, you’ll save a significant amount on interest and may even be able to negotiate a discount.

-- As most teens lack credit histories, they can have trouble arranging financing, particularly with the car dealers themselves.
-Your bank, credit union, or even insurer is a better bet.
-You’ll probably need someone with a credit history and employment history, such as a parent, to cosign your loan.
+As most teens lack credit histories, they can have trouble arranging financing.
+Your bank, credit union or even insurer may be able to provide a loan, but you’ll probably need someone, such as a parent, with an employment and credit history to cosign your loan.

-- Even with financing, your biggest cost will be upfront: unless you can afford a 20% down payment, buying a car is a risky investment.
-The more you can put down, the lower your monthly payments will be.
+Even with financing, the biggest cost will be upfront.
+Costs such as titling and registering must be paid when you purchase a vehicle.
+And the more you can put down, the lower your monthly payments will be.
 Don’t think you’ll have enough?
 Start saving early and see if a family member can help you cover the initial costs.

-- Don’t forget about the added expenses that come with owning a car, such as gas, maintenance, and insurance.
-Many of these costs, such as titling and registering your car, will be due up front.
+Don’t forget about the added expenses that come with owning a car, such as gas, maintenance and insurance.

 Consider visiting several financial institutions, as well as the car dealership, to find the cheapest option available to you.
 The interest rate on a car loan is based on a number known as APR (Annual Percentage Rate).
-While some lenders offer loans with an APR of 3% or less, rates this low are usually reserved for people with excellent credit histories; expect yours to be up to twice as much and be prepared to shop around.
-To avoid embarrassment and frustration, it’s also a good idea to arrange for a loan before you go car shopping.
+While some lenders offer loans with an APR of 3% or less, rates this low are usually reserved for people with excellent credit histories; expect yours to be up to twice as much.

 Step 2: Do Your Homework